UTEP Miners football statistical leaders

 The UTEP Miners football statistical leaders are individual statistical leaders of the UTEP Miners football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Miners represent the University of Texas at El Paso in the NCAA's Conference USA.
+As of the upcoming 2026 season, the Miners represent the University of Texas at El Paso in the NCAA Division I FBS Mountain West Conference.

 Although UTEP began competing in intercollegiate football in 1914, the school's official record book considers the "modern era" to have begun in 1937.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: